-Where the CPS is asked by an outside agency to institute or take over proceedings in the absence of a related police prosecution.
-Only in wholly exceptional cases would the CPS exercise its authority to take over proceedings under section 6(2) of the Prosecution of Offences Act 1985 against the wishes of another prosecuting agency.
+Where the CPS is asked by an outside agency to institute or take over proceedings in the absence of a related police prosecution, only in wholly exceptional cases would the CPS exercise its authority to take over proceedings under Section 6(2) of the Prosecution of Offences Act 1985 against the wishes of the prosecuting agency.

-The decision to take over proceedings should always be taken at Chief Crown Prosecutor or Director Casework level and the CPS should only accede to such a request if satisfied that there are particular difficulties or other significant public interest considerations that merit involvement.
+The decision to take over proceedings should always be taken at Chief Crown Prosecutor or CCD Head level and the CPS should only accede to such a request if satisfied that there are particular difficulties or other significant public interest considerations that merit involvement.
 The following factors are a guide only: